 - Standard User – This user is a fully licensed user of AMP.
 This means that the user has access to AMP, and can use all the AMP features.
 The user does not have access to any administration features or settings.
 This user type is set automatically for any user that has a valid license and is not an Organization Administrator or System Administrator.

 - Organization Administrator – This user is an administrator for an entire organization.
 They have the ability to access a variety of different organization settings, which include the Organization Testing Control settings.
-They can create, remove, edit and delete organization members, create Projects, AMP Tests and modify all reports within an organization.
+They can create, remove, edit and delete organization members, create Assets, AMP Tests and modify all reports within an organization.
 They are capable of performing any activities that are restricted to their organization.

 - System Administrator – System Administrators are Level Access employees, partners or AMP instance Administrators.
 They have full access to modify all system content including best practices, test definitions and standard definitions.
 They can access and modify all organizations in AMP and perform all the organization administration tasks available to Organization Administrators.

 AMP's navigation structure uses a system of 'progressive disclosure' that ensures that for any given page the user has access only to links that the user can act on.
 This allows for a unified look at data that provides a user access to all those functions that they can act on and restricts action for any disallowed actions.

 User Type Matrix

 The User Type Matrix below lists the three user types utilized in AMP, and the available amp features.
 If the user type can access a given feature, the corresponding cell will be marked with a "Yes", and if not the cell is blank.

 |Viewer User||Standard User||Organization Administrator|